JNOSQL/jnosql-book/en/part4/chapter4_3.md

 #### KeyValueRepository

-The KeyValueCrudRepository is a CRUDRepository to key-value type.
+The KeyValueRepository is a Repository to key-value type.

 If the same way of CrudRepository, just extends **KeyValueRepository**.